Calebcochranebil/Pokedex-App/README.md

-Pokemon Repository
+# Pokedex-App

 This is a list of Pokemons created with JavaScript.
 It uses an API to get a list of Pokemon and their details.
+This project taught me a lot.
+One thing I would have done differently is be more simple with my code.

 How it Works =
 This repository contains the following functions that can be used to interact with the Pokemon objects: